4pplet/cyber60/README.md

 - Verify charge current
 - Make basic ZMK config for Rev B
 - Implement buzzer, RGB capslock-led and underglow in ZMK
-- Update Alps and SMK-PCB's to Rev B and make releases on github

 # MX-version
 ## Layout support cyber60 MX-version: